kubikulek231/digital-electronics/README.md

 # digital-electronics-1

-Repository of homework and assignments from DE1 course during my studies at Brno University of Technology.
+Repository of homework and assignments from DE1 course at Brno University of Technology.
 Worked on by Jakub Lepik.

 **Homework**